-The overarching aim of the Forum is to trigger the interest of and inspire policy-makers, key stakeholders and practitioners to foster integrated community care.
-It seeks to achieve this through finding and analysing promising practices in integrated community care and learning from their experiences and impact.
+The overarching aim of the TransForm is to trigger the interest of and inspire policy-makers, key stakeholders and practitioners to foster integrated community care.

-At the start of the project, and continuing throughout its development, TransForm is undertaking a mapping exercise of promising practices in the area of ICC that will serve as a source of evidence and the basis for developing a series of conferences and site visits.
-This exercise is being supported by an Advisory Group composed of experts from different backgrounds.
+TransForm undertook a mapping exercise of promising practices in the area of ICC that served as a source of evidence and the basis for developing a series of conferences and site visits.
+This exercise was supported by an Advisory Group composed of experts from different backgrounds.

-From September 2018 to March 2020, four transnational conferences – with accompanying site visit programmes – are being organised in Europe and Canada.
-The conferences will be based around expert lectures, illustrative case studies and theme-based workshops through which delegates will be able to debate and discuss key issues and so make observations and recommendations related to how such issues might best be taken forward in practice.
-The study visits to ‘promising practices’ of ICC will provide insights into different approaches to ICC that have been put into practice in various settings and the issues and challenges these practices face in organising and sustaining their activities
+From September 2018 to September 2022, four transnational conferences – with accompanying site visit programmes – were organised in Europe and Canada.
+The conferences were based around expert lectures, illustrative case studies and theme-based workshops through which delegates were able to debate and develop a common understanding of integrated community care, its value, its principles, ingredients, challenges and facilitators.
+The study visits to ‘promising practices’ of ICC provided insights into different approaches to ICC and how to move from the theory to the practice, making ICC the new norm for care.

 TransForm is a joint initiative of six Foundations, hosted by the Network of European Foundations.
 Content support is provided by the International Foundation for Integrated Care (IFIC).
 The logos of the foundations involved in the partnership are listed below in alphabetical order.